Tomasz Sikorski: Influence

-In 2013, Bolt Records released a 2 disc album, V/A Solitude of Sounds – in memoriam Tomasz Sikorski featuring the work of Sikorski, as well as composers Száblocs Esztényi and Kasia Glowicka.
+In 2013, Bolt Records released a 2 disc album, V/A Solitude of Sounds – in memoriam Tomasz Sikorski featuring the work of Sikorski, as well as composers Szabolcs Esztényi and Kasia Glowicka.
 Within the album's release, Glowicka wrote of the composer: "Sikorski's minimalism was unique to any of these native and foreign influences.
 He was a philosopher-minimalist concerned with the meditative properties of his compositions.
 His philosophy could be as well paraphrased by Queen's existential Bohemian Rhapsody - "nothing really matters, anyone can see, nothing really matters..."
 On the other hand, literally every note matters in his distinct minimalist style.
 It is here that I've identified most strongly with Sikorski's longing for brutal beauty.
 In this space, one can go so far as to be intentionally painful."